 Source: A.R.S. § 38-501, et seq.

-Comment: A Commissioner should disqualify himself or herself in a proceeding where that Commissioner determines that he or she cannot be impartial, such as when the Commissioner has a personal bias or prejudice concerning a party.
-Commissioners should also not allow family, social, or other relationships to influence their official conduct or judgment.
-A substantial interest exists if all of the following are present: (i) the decision could affect, either positively or negatively, an interest of the Commissioner or his/her relative; (ii) the interest is pecuniary or proprietary, such as a financial interest or ownership interest; and (iii) the interest is not “remote” as defined by A.R.S. § 38-502(10).
+Comment: A Commissioner should disqualify himself or herself in a proceeding where that Commissioner determines that he or she cannot be impartial, such as when the Commissioner has a personal or political bias or prejudice concerning a party or another Commissioner.
+Commissioners should also not allow family, social, political, employment, or other relationships, including with fellow Commissioners, to influence their official conduct or judgment.
+A substantial interest exists if all of the following are present: (i) the decision could affect, either positively or negatively, an interest of the Commissioner or his/her relative; (ii) the interest is pecuniary or proprietary, such as a financial interest ownership interest, future employment interest, or political interest; and (iii) the interest is not “remote” as defined by A.R.S. § 38-502(10).

 Source: A.R.S. § 40-101; NARUC Code of Ethics, Canon II

-Comment: It is permissible for a Commissioner to be indirectly invested in the stock of a regulated entity, provided such investment is through entities not regulated by the Commission.
+Comment: It is permissible for a Commissioner to be indirectly invested in the stock of a regulated entity or entity that regularly appears before the Commission or has more than a de minimis interest in the outcome of a Commission decision, provided such investment is through entities not regulated by the Commission.
 For example, it is permissible for a Commissioner to be invested in a brokerage account that permits the broker to invest the client’s funds in various entities.

 Commissioners shall not receive, or agree to receive, compensation other than as provided by law, for any service rendered or to be rendered by the Commissioner, related to matters pending before the Commission.